 At Reina Rebelde, we’re really into Día de Los Muertos!
-And so, in today’s video featuring Ashley Meza, we will be showing you a Catrina makeup tutorial to give you some inspo for Day of the Dead.
+In this video featuring Ashley Meza, we will be showing you a Catrina makeup tutorial to give you some inspo for Day of the Dead.

 La Catrina & Day of the Dead